Skip to main content

 Families across China are uploading photos and voice recordings of deceased loved ones to create AI avatars ahead of Qingming Festival 2026.

-Beijing Steps In With New Rules
+Beijing Steps In With Sweeping New Regulations

 "If people become trapped in digital grief, it may distort their perception of real-world relationships and emotional health.
 We need guardrails, not just technology." - Gui Mumei, Sociologist, Tianjin Academy of Social Sciences